 There are multiple ways to create Maps in Tableau.
 And in this article, we will explain all of them

 Drag and drop any Geographic field to Row or Column shelf, and selecting the Map in Show Me window will automatically create a Map in Tableau.
 In this example, we will drag the Country dimension to Columns Shelf

 Next, Drag and Drop Total Population from Measures Region to Rows Shelf.
-Since it is a Measure value, Total Population is aggregated to default Sum.
+Since it is a Measure value, the Total Population will aggregate to default Sum.

 Let me change that Bar Chart into a World Map.
 To do so, Please expand the Show Me window and select the Maps from it

-Once you select the maps from Show Me window, Map will be displayed.
-From the below-shown screenshot, you can see Row and column Shelf’s are filled with generated Latitude and Longitudes.
-And, Country is added to Detail Card, and Total Population is added to Columns Card.
+Once you choose the maps from Show Me window, Map will be displayed.
+From the below-shown screenshot, you can see Row and column Shelf’s filled with generated Latitude and Longitudes.
+And, Country added to Detail Card, and Total Population will add to Columns Card.

 You can highlight any country to see that Country population

 Second Approach to create Map

 Double-click on any Geographic filed such as Postcode, City, State, or Country will automatically create a Tableau Map.
 In this example, we will double-click on the Country dimension

 From the below screenshot, you can see, Tableau has created a Symbol Map for you.
 Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card in Marks Shelf.